THE SCIENCE OF MUSIC HOME PAGE (HSI2013)

 Scope: All lectures

 Submission: Answers are to be shaded using a 2B pencil on a computer-readable answer sheet provided.
-Make sure a full dark shade that represents your answer is made.
+Make sure a full dark shade is made for both your matriculation number (including the ending letter) and each answer choice you select.
 PLEASE DO NOT USE PEN FOR SHADING as it will not be detectable by the grading machine.

-Please bring along your matriculation card, a 2B pencil, an eraser and a calculator and arrive at the venue 10 minutes before test time.
+Please bring along your matriculation card, a 2B pencil, an eraser and a calculator.
+Report at the venue and arrive at the venue at the usual electure time (10am).
 Refer to the lists of seat numbers and venue seating plans available in Canvas Files.

 Open Book here means you could access your course materials (only lecture notes, tutorials and/or any personal notes on same subject) stored on any electronic device (such as your laptop or ipad) or on hard copy.
 There will not be any formula sheet given.
 Make sure you can easily have access to information such as keyboard arrangement, scale chart, etc. since memorisation is not necessary.